systemboys/GTi_Laboratory/Debian Linux e derivados/Instalação de de pacotes/README.md

     1) # WinRAR
         clear
         # Start of commands
-        # Enter your commands here
+        # Enter your commands here...
         # End of commands
         echo
         echo "╭───────────────────────────────╮"